Scalable physical source-to-field inference with hypernetworks: Limitations Discussion

-This work develops models for static configurations.
+As previously mentioned, this work develops models for static configurations.
 This architecture could be integrated iteratively into a time-varying problem, using the model output to update properties of the sources and then re-evaluating the field.
 However, it would be more natural to consider training neural operator(s) to evolve the system.
-This model is most effectively used with collections of sources with spatial extent; for particle-like sources that Fast Multipole Method is a proven non-statistical algorithm with $O(M+N)$ scaling \citep{GREENGARD1987325}, with which it would of interest to compare the performance to the method proposed here, in a future work.
-With the difference of the inclusion of Maxwell's equation, i.e.\@ the use of harmonic functions and the \fourier~model, the same architecture can perform inference for the field around gravitational sources.
-For work with experimental data, where the field and not the potential is observable, we have demonstrated only the reduced accuracy described in Figure~\ref{fig:demonstrations} (\textit{left}), though the potential is practically useful in the context of amortising simulations.
-Lastly, our particular choice of orthogonal decomposition (\ref{eq:fourier}), while physically motivated, may be improved by explicit weighting so that $\lim_{r\to\infty}\phi=0$.
-These limitations can be addressed with future work, which will be of interest to both the statistics and physics communities.
+As demonstrated, this model is most effectively used with collections of sources with spatial extent; for particle-like sources, FMM is a proven non-statistical algorithm with $O(M+N)$ scaling \citep{GREENGARD1987325}.
+Additionally, because the magnetic field depends on the geometry of the source, the network will have to be retrained for different source geometries, such as cylinders or tetrahedra.
+However, it is possible to envision that, as only the field near a source depends strongly on geometry, but further away all sources tend to the dipolar field \cite{Bjork_2023}, a single network could be trained on different source geometries, but this is beyond the scope of this work.
+Lastly, our particular choice of decomposition in trigonometric basis functions (Eq.~\ref{eq:fourier}), while physically motivated, may be improved by explicit weighting so that $\lim_{r\to\infty}\phi=0$; more physical information known from Maxwell's equation, i.e.~$\nabla \cdot (\mbf{H} + \mbf{M}) = 0$, may further improve training the proposed architecture; with defining $g(\mbf{M}_m, \mbf{V}'_m) = |\mbf{M}_m| \cdot g(\mbf{I}_m, \mbf{V}'_m)$, where $\mbf{I}_m$ is the unit vector pointing in the direction of $\mbf{M}_m$, as we know from Eq.~\ref{eq:demag} that the field is linear in the strength of the magnetisation or directly applying rotations and translations in the vector space spanned by the abstract basis representation $\bm{\psi}$, may be another viable route to improve the proposed method.
+These limitations and ideas can be addressed with future work, which will be of interest to both the statistics and physics communities.